jnozzi/cocoadev.com/markdown/DesignDoublyXORLinkedList.md

           NULL<-  pn   --------> object2 <--------  pn   ->NULL

 Since the operations to traverse a doubly-XOR-linked list are a little more complex than a simple doubly-linked list, I shall list some here.
-Note that this code won't actually compile verbatim as pointers cannot be XOR-ed without explicit typecasting in General/ObjC.
+Note that this code won't actually compile verbatim as pointers cannot be XOR-ed without explicit typecasting in ObjC.
 Also, I have ignored niceties about how memory is allocated and freed.

 * Processing along the list: